 Meanwhile, Elounda is built on the site of the ancient city of Olous, which sets you up with another weird, useless fact that will almost never come in handy in your life.
 You’re welcome.
 Now, for the good stuff:

 Map of Elounda Bay

 Click the star to save this map to your Google Maps – then find it under Saved/Maps (mobile) or Your Places/Maps (desktop)

 10 Reasons to Visit Elounda Crete

-Scenic and sheltered, this calm, beautiful harbour is wonderfully photogenic from any angle you choose.
+Scenic and sheltered, the calm, beautiful harbour of Elounda Crete is wonderfully photogenic from any angle you choose.
 From the hills in the north that look down on Plaka, Elounda and Spinalonga, the vibrant angles from behind the docks and fishing boats or from across the bridge on the peninsula.

 Also known as Paralia Schisma, Elounda Beach is Blue Flag rated (for quality and environmental practices), right in the centre of town, has great views of the bay and Spinalonga Island and, wait for it, real sand!